EB lanes of Eisenhower Expressway at Canal Street closed due to shooting investigation: ISP

 Police responded to the area around 1:30 p.m.
 Friday.

-A Chicago Fire Department spokesperson says a man, approximately in his 20s, was transported to Storger Hospital where he was pronounced dead.
+A Chicago Fire Department spokesperson says a man, approximately in his 20s, was transported to Stroger Hospital where he was pronounced dead.

 ISP is investigating with Chicago police assistance, officials say.